BitWielderSumit/project_lego/kafka_cluster/kafka/QUICKSTART.md

 # Kafka Quick Start Guide

-This guide helps you quickly deploy and test Bitnami Kafka on your local Docker Desktop Kubernetes cluster.
+This guide helps you quickly deploy and test Kafka with KRaft mode using Bitnami Secure Images on your local Docker Desktop Kubernetes cluster.

 ## 🚀 Quick Deployment